rain2624/rain2624/README.md

 ## 🙋🏼‍♀️Introducing Myself

 Hello, I am Rania Shaikh.
-I am a Data Analyst, with responsibilities that closely align with a Data Engineer role.
+A Data Analyst, with responsibilities that closely align with a Data Engineer role.
 My day-to-day task involves:
 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.